 Advantages of Bluetooth Low Energy

-Why do businesses use BLE at all?
+Why do businesses choose BLE development at all?
 Why not WiFi/4G/5G or some other wireless technology?
 Well, Bluetooth LE is better at close ranges because it’s often faster and cheaper than alternatives.

-When you need to exchange data with a nearby device, it’s faster to connect with it directly (peer-to-peer), as opposed to setting up other connections requiring a server and more expensive hardware.
+When you need to exchange large amounts of data with a nearby device, it’s faster to connect with it directly (peer-to-peer), as opposed to setting up other connections requiring a server and more expensive hardware.
 That’s especially true when you’re controlling a Bluetooth Low Energy device and expect an immediate response when sending and receiving info packets.

 Other upsides of the BLE technology include: